About the Graduate School Diversity Office

 Campus Community Connection Visitation Program

-The ODGE staff is available to assist graduate programs with recruitment of prospective students whom programs invite for campus visits and orientations.
+The GSDO staff is available to assist graduate programs with recruitment of prospective students whom programs invite for campus visits and orientations.
 We have found that it is important for under-represented students to know that there is a community on and off campus.
-The ODGE staff, for example, will inform prospective students during their campus visit about the Community of Scholars Program (COSP) and campus wide resources.
+The GSDO staff, for example, will inform prospective students during their campus visit about the Community of Scholars Program (COSP) and campus wide resources.

 Annual Welcome Luncheon for Students